-Georgia College School of Nursing offers a number of options for Master of Science in Nursing (MSN) prepared nurses who are seeking to certification as a Family Nurse Practitioner, Nurse Educator, Psychiatric Mental Health Nurse Practitioner, Nurse Midwife, or Women's Health Nurse Practitioner.
-Our programs are offered in a fully online format with minimal face to face on campus requirements during the program.
+Georgia College School of Nursing offers a number of options for Master of Science in Nursing (MSN) prepared nurses who are seeking certification as a Family Nurse Practitioner, Nurse Educator, Psychiatric Mental Health Nurse Practitioner, Nurse Midwife, or Women's Health Nurse Practitioner.
+Our programs are offered in a fully online format with minimal face to face on-campus requirements during the program.

-For students who already hold an MSN, DNP, or Ph.D. in Nursing degree but are not board certified APRNs and are missing the “3 Ps” (Physical assessment, pathophysiology, pharmacology), the course requirements can take up to two years to complete for a total of 31 credit hours.
+For students who already hold an MSN, DNP, or Ph.D. in Nursing degree but are not board-certified APRNs and are missing the “3 Ps” (Physical assessment, pathophysiology, pharmacology), the course requirements can take up to two years to complete for a total of 32 credit hours.

-For students who hold an APRN license and are board certified in a specialty area, an individualized program of study will be developed by the program coordinator in the School of Nursing after determining equivalency of courses.
+For students who hold an APRN license and are board-certified in a specialty area, an individualized program of study will be developed by the program coordinator in the School of Nursing after determining equivalency of courses.
 Students should submit all course syllabi for review.
-A possible plan of study ranges from 11 to 21 credit hours.
 PLEASE NOTE: 11 credit hours is the minimum number required by GC to obtain the post-master certificate.

 - American Academy of Nurse Practitioners Certification Program (AANPCERT)